 Once you have created a Custom Event or Product, you can click Manage Properties for that event or product to add new properties, blocklist existing properties, and view which campaigns or Canvases use this property in a trigger event.

-To make these added Custom attributes, events, products, or event properties trackable, you must ask your developer to create it in the SDK using the exact name you used to add it earlier.
-Or, you may use Braze’s APIs to import data on that attribute.
-After that, the Custom attribute, event, or other will be actionable and apply to your users!
+To make these added custom attributes, events, products, or event properties trackable, you must ask your developer to create it in the SDK using the exact name you used to add it earlier.
+Or, you can use Braze’s APIs to import data on that attribute.
+After that, the custom attribute, event, or other will be actionable and apply to your users!

-Once a Custom event or attribute is blacklisted,
+Once a custom event or attribute is blocklisted:

 - No data will be collected regarding that event/attribute,

-- Blacklisted events/attributes will not show up in filters or graphs.
+- Blocklisted events and attributes will not show up in filters or graphs.

-Changes to the blacklist may take a few minutes to propagate.
-You may re-enable any blacklisted event or attribute at anytime.
+Changes to the blocklist may take a few minutes to propagate.
+You may re-enable any blocklist event or attribute at anytime.

 Braze automatically recognizes data types for attribute data that is sent to us.
 However, in the event multiple data types are applied to a single attribute, you can force the data type of any attribute to let us know what it really is.
 Click on the drop-down in the Data Type column to choose.

-If you elect to force the data type for an attribute, any data that comes in that isn’t the specified type will be ignored.
+If you choose to force the data type for an attribute, any data that comes in that isn’t the specified type will be ignored.

 |Forced Data Type||Description|

-Please note that data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
-However, you can use any of the steps listed above to exercise control over what you’re tracking in your dashboard.
+Data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
+However, you can use any of the steps listed in the preceding sections to exercise control over what you’re tracking in your dashboard.